 (b) Category 2: An average of more than 0.2, but less than 1.0 cases attributed to the growing area over a five-year period.

 (c) Category 3: An average of 1.0 or more cases attributed to the growing area over a five-year period.

-(11) Time of harvest begins after the first oysters to be harvested are exposed to the air.
-Time of harvest to cooling requirements and harvest controls are as follows:
+(9) Time of harvest to cooling requirements and harvest controls are as follows:

 (a) Category 1: